-- Please refer to the Council adopted Verge Treatment Policy, Verge Maintenance Policy, Street Tree Protectioned Policy and the Crossover Policy are available for viewing on the Town of Bassendean webpage at: www.bassendean.wa.gov.au/information & feedback/policies. - Before the owner/occupier of the lot abutting a verge or contractors start to dig, plough, excavate or undertake any sub-surface activity, contact the "Dial Before You Dig" service on telephone 1100 to access indicative plans / information within 4-5 days onfor underground services pipes and cables.
-Failure to take steps to avoid underground services damage, may leave you liable for costs incurred in the event of infrastructure damage. - Local native plants will generally need to be watered for the first two summers until established.
-Some non-native plant species whilst 'waterwise' should be avoided as there is the potential for seed dispersal into natural areas.
-For this reason local natives are preferred
+- Please refer to the Council adopted Verge Treatment Policy, Verge Maintenance Policy, Street Tree Protection Policy and Crossover Policy available for viewing on the Town of Bassendean webpage at: www.bassendean.wa.gov.au/information & feedback/policies. - Before the owner/occupier of the lot abutting a verge or contractors start to dig, plough, excavate or undertake any sub-surface activity, contact the "Dial Before You Dig" service on telephone 1100 to access indicative plans / information for underground services pipes and cables.
+Failure to take steps to avoid underground services damage, may leave you liable for costs incurred in the event of infrastructure damage.